Esri/military-features-data/data/mil2525d/utilities/style-utilities/README.md

         * *Note: it may take 30-60 seconds to switch between the types*
         * Verify symbols and associated meta data
 * Finally, update [the .stylx file in this repo](../../core_data/stylxfiles)

-## Manage 2525D Styles ##
-The C# solution found under the manage-2525d-styles folder is a Windows form-based application that helps simplify  and automate execution of most of the above process work flow.
-Please refer to its [documentation](./manage-2525d-styles/README.md) for more information.